kit-clj/kit-clj.github.io/resources/md/guestbook.md

 ## Packaging the application

-The application can be packaged for standalone deployment by running the following command:
+You can package your application for standalone deployment by running the following command:

 clj -Sforce -T:build all

-This will create a runnable jar that can be run as seen below:
+This will create a runnable jar that you can run using the following commands:

 ```
 export JDBC_URL="jdbc:sqlite:guestbook_dev.db"